 (e) Ensure that every effort will be made to establish effective working relationships with parents and colleagues from other agencies.

-Where we believe that a child is suffering from, or is at risk of significant harm, we will follow the procedures set out in the document produced by Lancashire Safeguarding Children Board (2011) and Document A1 in the CP Information Pack – ‘Handling Concerns About the Welfare or Safety of A Child in School.’
+Where we believe that a child is suffering from, or is at risk of significant harm, we will follow the procedures set out in Keeping Children Safe in Education (annual updates), as well as information from Children's Safeguarding Assurance Partnership (previously Lancashire Safeguarding Children Board) which includes information on ‘Handling Concerns About the Welfare or Safety of A Child in School.’

 For further information please see the Safeguarding and Child Protection Policy.